Foreign trainees must obtain a work permit before starting their

 from the list of work permit types.
 You are applying for a regular

 work permit.
-Therefore, you must select “Other” from the list.
+Therefore, you need to select “Exemption from Labour Market

 For Question 2 “Details of my prospective